 The center of the coordinate system is near the belly button.
 Why might that be?

 Cartesian Coordinates are used every day in GPS and mapping applications to find specific points on the globe.
 Instead of describing these points on an X and Y axis, these are instead called Latitude and Longitude.
-The map below shows a red marker at a (Latitude, Longitude) of (0,0) - the center point of the globe.
-To find the latitude and longitude of a different point Click on the map, Drag the red marker, or enter an Address.
+The map below shows a blue marker at a (Latitude, Longitude) of (0,0) - the center point of the globe.
+To find the latitude and longitude of a different point Click on the map, Drag the blue marker, or enter an address.

 When you click on the map, move the marker, or enter an address, the latitude (X) and longitude (Y) of the point can be seen in the boxes below: